On Eigenvectors, Approximations and the Feynman Propagator: Introduction

-The method popular among physicists is explained in [Zi].
-In [Lu] this is done differently.
-First of all J. Lukkarinen does not calculate the propagator as defined below, instead he calculates the kernel of the time evolution operator.
-Mathematically these are different things but they are used the same way when one wants to calculate the movement of the particle and thus they should have the same value (otherwise the two approaches give different physics).
-The first thing to do is to find the time evolution operator $K^{t}$ (i.e. an operator that describes the evolution of the system in such a way that the Schr\"odinger equation holds).
-In the approach described in [Zi], spectral theory is used but Lukkarinen relies more on Fourier analysis.
+This approach is described, e.g., by Lukkarinen \cite{Lu}.
+Note that mathematically the propagator and the kernel are different things but they are used the same way when one wants to calculate the movement of the particle and thus they should have the same value (otherwise the two approaches give different physics).

+In both approaches the first thing to do is to find the time evolution operator $K^{t}$.
+In the approach described in \cite{Zi}, spectral theory is used but Lukkarinen relies more on Fourier analysis.
 Below in the spaces $H_{N}$ we find the time evolution operator using the spectral theory method, only now the needed spectral theory is trivial since the dimensions of the spaces are finite.